Bosy-Ayman/DSAI-402-RL/Question Bank/Mathematical Examples - Recap Before Midterm.md

 **(f) What are two steps to Policy Iteration?**

 Policy evaluation and policy improvement.

+**(g) What are the key distinctions between the value iteration and policy iteration algorithms, and when might you prefer one to the other**

+Key distinctions (possible answers): policy iteration is focused on evaluating the policies themselves, while value iteration evaluates states or state-action pairs and implicitly derives a policy from there.

 # Question 2 - Policy Iteration & Value Iteration: